 Family members and domestic partners of current CMECU members are welcome to apply for membership.

-Joining CMECU and/or opening a Share Certificate can be done online or at any of the three Chicago branches.
-While branch hours have been changed to 10 am to 3 pm, Monday through Friday, the lobbies are open to walk-in traffic.
+Joining CMECU and/or opening a Money Market Account can be done online or at any of the three Chicago branches.
+All branch lobbies are open to walk-in traffic, with the previous hours of operations (9 am to 4 pm, Monday through Friday) reinstated.
 The Membership Enrollment form is available as a download and a completed form can be returned to any branch location.

 You will be asked to make your initial deposit of $35.00 with a secure debit or credit card transaction, or by mailing a check along with your signed application.
 This includes your $25.00 minimum deposit plus a one-time $10.00 processing fee (the $10 processing fee will be credited to CPS Premium Payroll Account applicants).
 The $25.00 balance must remain on deposit to maintain your member/owner status and cannot be used.